 Visa has begun threatening banks that harbour spammer accounts in a move designed to crush the spam revenue model.

-The initiative, described as a “major effort”, had been quietly underway since the start of the year and has already forced the closure of accounts held by major spam players.
+The initiative, described as a “major effort”, had been quietly underway since the start of the year and had already forced the closure of accounts held by major spam players.

-The coalition would then investigate the complaint and refer the matter to Visa, which would then pressure the acquiring bank processing the spam transactions to shutter the accounts.
+The coalition would then investigate the compliant and refer the matter to Visa, which would then pressure the acquiring bank processing the spam transactions to shutter the accounts.

 “Banking resources are drying up left and right,” Stefan Savage, a computer science professor at University of California and spam expert told SC Magazine Australia.
 “Merchant banks just roll over."